MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * add card modal
+    * change category to dropdown
+    * update handling value for toggle and favorite button
   * create an admin page for deployment
   * layout
     * have background image always be correct ratio